-In the leverage model, the tax credit investor creates an investment fund to pool tax credit equity with other financing sources.
-These other sources put capital to the investment fund as debt so that the tax credit investor maintains ownership of the fund and can claim 100% of the tax credits.
-The loan to the investment fund is known as a leverage loan.
-In many cases, the leverage loan is a traditional commercial loan based on the project's underlying economics.
-In other cases, the original source of a leverage loan comes from the project sponsor itself or other non-bank sources such as grants, donations, tax increment financing (TIF), HUD 108 loans, etc. Depending on the nature and credit-worthiness of the project, the project sponsor is often primarily responsible for arranging the sources to fund the leverage loan.
+In the leverage model, the tax credit investor creates an investment fund to pool tax credit equity with other financing sources, typically from the project sponsor.
+These other financing sources, such as grants, bridge financing, tax increment financing (TIF), public funding sources, etc., are typically aggregated by a project sponsor, and then lent to the investment fund as debt.
+This loan to the investment fund is known as a leverage loan.
+Depending on the nature and credit-worthiness of the project, the project sponsor is often primarily responsible for arranging the sources to fund the leverage loan.